 Epiphone’s reissue of its legendary Broadway model first introduced in 1931, features a large hollow body, and two mounted humbucking pickups.
 A great choice for those looking for their first archtop guitar, this reasonably priced instrument possesses a warm tone, slim neck and classic looks.

-The Epiphone Casino (their version of Gibson’s classic thin-line ES-330) is another good choice for those looking for an entry level semi-hollow body style guitar.
+The Epiphone Casino (their version of Gibson’s classic thin-line ES-330) is another good choice for those looking for an entry level semi-hollow body style guitar, as is the Epiphone Riviera Custom P93.

 Closely associated with The Beatles, the Casino is well suited for jazz and blues guitarists due to its hollow body and those coming from a solid body guitar may find its smaller dimensions (when compared to an archtop guitar) comfortable to play.